Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Chapter Notes: Regional Aspirations

 • The militants made their headquarters inside the Sikh holy shrine, the Golden Temple in Amritsar and turned it into an armed fortress.

-• In June 1984, the Government of India carried out ‘Operation Blue Star’ code name for army action in the Golden temple in which the government could successfully flush out the militants.
+• In June 1984, the Government of India carried out ‘Operation Blue Star’ code name for army action in the Golden Temple in which the government could successfully flush out the militants.

-• In this operation, temple was damaged, which hurt the Sikh sentiments and their faith was betrayed.
+• In this operation, the temple was damaged, which hurt the Sikh sentiments and their faith was betrayed.

-• In many parts of Northern India violence broke give space out against Sikh community and continued for almost a week which results in the killings of more than two thousand Sikhs.
+• In many parts of Northern India violence broke give space out against the Sikh community and continued for almost a week which results in the killings of more than two thousand Sikhs.

 Road to Peace